notoriousbfg/notoriousbfg.github.io/posts/2023-03-29_this-light/post.md

 I wanted to make this pork & pineapple hotpot one last time before Spring.
-When the Sun's still low this time of year the light catches the edge of my bowl like this making for some interesting textures & colours.
+When the Sun's still low this time of year the light catches the edge of my bowl like this, which makes for some interesting textures & colours.